rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ### Common users-related commands

 All users connect from somewhere.
-If the hosts shows as **Localhost**, they connected to the server first and then to MySQL.
+If the hosts show as **localhost**, they connected to the server first and then to MySQL.
-If it shows as an IP address, they connected directly to MySQL.
+If it shows as an IP address, they are connected directly to MySQL.

-**Show db users:**
+**Show DB users:**

 `> select user, host from mysql.user;`

-**Show db users and encrypted passwords:**
+**Show DB users and encrypted passwords:**

 `> select user, host, password from mysql.user;`